Kamran-Afzali/Kamran-Afzali.github.io/_posts/DH_training_1_3.md

 - [Master of Medical Sciences in Biomedical Informatics](https://dbmi.hms.harvard.edu/education/masters-program)

-  - The Master of Medical Sciences in Biomedical Informatics (MMSc-BMI) program will train students to become contributors to the rapidly evolving use of biomedical data for revolutionary advances in scientific inquiry and technological development.
+  - The Master of Medical Sciences in Biomedical Informatics (MMSc-BMI) program will train students to become contributors to the use of biomedical data for advances in research and technological development.
 This program is created for students who are looking to develop skills in data science in the context of medicine and biological science to improve human health.
-Through a rigorous combination of core coursework and a year-long full-time thesis research project, our students will graduate with the computational, methodological, and data science skills to contribute to an ongoing revolution in biomedical discovery.
-The MMSc in Biomedical Informatics program is a full-time, residential program completed over two academic years of study.
+Through a rigorous combination of core coursework and a year-long full-time thesis research project, students will graduate with the computational, methodological, and data science skills to contribute to an ongoing revolution in biomedical discovery.

   - [Course Details](https://dbmi.hms.harvard.edu/education/masters-program/mmsc-bmi-curriculum)

 - [NLM Biomedical Informatics and Data Science Fellowship](https://dbmi.hms.harvard.edu/education/nlm-biomedical-informatics-data-science-fellowship)

   - The Biomedical Informatics and Data Science Research Training (BIRT) Program is a consortium of leading informatics laboratories at Harvard Medical School.
 It is supported by a training grant from the National Library of Medicine, National Institutes of Health.
-This postdoctoral fellowship is available for United States citizens and permanent residents and provides up to two years of funding, including stipend, tuition, travel funds, and training-related expenses.
+This fellowship is available for United States citizens and permanent residents and provides up to two years of funding, including stipend, tuition, travel funds, and training-related expenses.
 In addition to research training, fellows are provided with many opportunities for collaboration, networking, and professional development.

 ##### Anthology of presented courses